ABS Glass Transition Temperature

 Glass transition temperature (Tg) refers to the temperature at which a material shifts from a stiff and solid glassy state to a more flexible and rubbery state due to the gradual rise in molecular mobility.

-As the temperature increases above Tg, the molecular chains in the material gain the ability to move more freely and demonstrate a viscous flow.
-On the other hand, below Tg, the material becomes fragile and displays elastic behavior.
+As the temperature increases above Tg, the molecular chains in the material can move more freely and demonstrate a viscous flow.

 How ABS Tg is Calculated?

 ASTM E1356 is the prevailing method for determining the glass transition temperature of plastics, let alone ABS.
-The approach employs differential thermal analysis or differential scanning calorimetry to evaluate the Tg of materials.

 However, the techniques are only suitable for amorphous materials and crystalline substances with stable partial amorphous areas that do not undergo decomposition in the glass transition region.

-In both methods, DTA and DSC, thermal input triggers peaks that correspond to endothermic and exothermic transitions, indicating phase changes.
-DTA works by measuring the difference in temperature or time between the sample and reference materials while observing the changes in temperature of the sample in a particular atmosphere.
+DTA works by measuring the difference in temperature or time between the sample and reference materials while observing the changes in temperature of the model in a particular atmosphere.

 Conversely, DSC measures the disparity in heat flow to a sample and reference material while monitoring the temperature changes programmed in a specific atmosphere.